mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

     The same an ellipse, but allows for making ellipses that are concentric to each other.

-If you press :kbd:`Shift` while holding the first two handles, they will snap to perfectly horizontal or vertical lines.
-Press :kbd:`Shift` while holding the third handle, and it'll snap to a perfect circle.
+If you press the :kbd:`Shift` key while holding the first two handles, they will snap to perfectly horizontal or vertical lines.
+Press the :kbd:`Shift` key while holding the third handle, and it'll snap to a perfect circle.

 .. _assistant_perspective: